What is a Denture Reline?

-- Temporary soft reline This is a very soft and temporary bandage or cushion material.
-Used most often to fit dentures on the day of extractions or oral surgery, this liner is very flimsy and can be removed with finger pressure.
+- Temporary Soft Reline uses smooth and temporary bandage or cushion material.
+Used most often to fit dentures on the day of extractions or oral surgery, this liner is very flimsy is removed with finger pressure.
 It usually lasts for a few days to a few weeks.
-At Midtown Dentistry we like to use COE COMFORT.

-- Temporary rigid reline This is a medium strength, resilient, semi-soft reline.
-It is used inside dentures for a period of about three months and provides a good fit and shape while the gums heal.
-At Midtown Dentistry we like to use COE SOFT.
+- Temporary Rigid Reline is a medium-strength, resilient, semi-soft reline.
+It is used inside dentures for about three months and provides a good fit and shape while the gums heal.

-- permanent soft reline This is a permanently soft material that is made as the inner part of a permanent denture.
-The idea behind it is to serve as a cushion for thin gums that suffer when dentures press on them.
-These type of dentures have a shorter life-span and are not meant for everyone – but for the specific problems of patients with “knife ridge” types of jaw bones.
-Only dentists with significant experience in denture construction can choose this kind of treatment successfuly.
+- Permanent Soft Reline is a permanently soft material that is part of the permanent denture and serves as a cushion for thin gums that suffer when dentures press on them.
+These type of dentures have a shorter life-span and are for the patients with “knife ridge” types of jawbones.
+Only dentists with significant experience in denture construction can choose this kind of treatment successfully.

-- permanent hard reline This is used to “update” and old denture.
+- Permanent Hard Reline This is used to refit an old denture.
 As the gums shrink, dentures lose their fit.
-If the teeth are still clean and usable, the denture can have part of it removed and re-made using a reline with a hard plastic that makes it fit the new shape of the gums and bone.
+The hard plastic of this Reline will be reshaped to fit the new shape of the gums and jaw bone.